Buloke

 Table Chart PROFILE FAQ

-Buloke has a balanced workforce with both white and blue collar jobs, diverse industry representation, and an unemployment rate of 2.4% as of June 2025.
-It has 2,927 residents employed, with an unemployment rate 1.4% lower than the Rest of Vic.'s rate of 3.8%.
+Buloke has a balanced workforce with white and blue collar jobs, diverse sector representation, and an unemployment rate of 2.4%.
+As of June 2025, 2,927 residents are employed while the unemployment rate is 1.4% lower than Rest of Vic.'s rate of 3.8%.

-Workforce participation is somewhat below standard at 52.4%, compared to Rest of Vic.'s 57.4%.
-Key industries include agriculture, forestry & fishing, health care & social assistance, and education & training.
-Agriculture, forestry & fishing is particularly strong with an employment share 4.3 times the regional level.
-Conversely, construction shows lower representation at 4.8% versus the regional average of 10.4%.
+Workforce participation is somewhat lower at 52.4%, compared to Rest of Vic.'s 57.4%.
+Dominant employment sectors include agriculture, forestry & fishing, health care & social assistance, and education & training.
+Agriculture, forestry & fishing has notably high concentration with levels 4.3 times the regional average.
+Construction is under-represented at 4.8%, compared to Rest of Vic.'s 10.4%.

 Many residents commute elsewhere for work based on Census data.
-Between June 2024 and June 2025, the labour force decreased by 4.2%, employment declined by 3.7%, causing unemployment to fall by 0.5 percentage points.
-This contrasts with Rest of Vic., where employment contracted by 0.9%, labour force fell by 0.4%, and unemployment rose 0.4 percentage points.
-State-level data to Sep-25 shows VIC employment grew by 1.08% year-on-year, adding 39,880 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from May 2025 project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Buloke's employment mix suggests local growth of approximately 5.1% over five years and 11.5% over ten years, though this is a simple extrapolation for illustrative purposes.
+Over June 2024 to June 2025, labour force decreased by 4.2% and employment declined by 3.7%, reducing unemployment rate by 0.5 percentage points.
+Rest of Vic. saw employment decline of 0.9% and labour force decline of 0.4%, with unemployment rising 0.4 percentage points.
+National employment forecasts from May 2025 project growth of 6.6% over five years and 13.7% over ten years, but local growth patterns vary by sector.
+Applying these projections to Buloke's employment mix suggests local growth of approximately 5.1% over five years and 11.5% over ten years.

 Frequently Asked Questions - Employment